 What’s more, Sierra Leone is in the safer half of the world’s countries, ranking higher than tourist favourites like Mexico, India, Thailand and Cambodia!

-Note: The ranking above does not include a number of countries as the UNWTO has no associated empirical data.
-As these could very well be less visited than those above, we list them here for reference: Afghanistan, Equatorial Guinea, Gabon, Liberia, Libya, Mauritania, North Korea, Somalia, Tajikistan, Turkmenistan.
+Note: The ranking above is based on provisional figures or data.
+Moreover, it does not include a number of countries as the UNWTO has no associated empirical data.
+As these could very well be less visited than those above, we list them here for reference: Afghanistan, Democratic People’s Republic of Korea, Equatorial Guinea, Gabon, Liberia, Libya, Mauritania, Somalia, Turkmenistan.